 8. vs. Syracuse (2010).
 Historic Freedom Hall closed at the end of the 2010 season, and Syracuse was the final home game. #1 ranked Syracuse.
 I was at home, just a couple of days after my major heart surgery.
 Louisville absolutely lit up Syracuse, closing out Freedom Hall in style.
 I didn’t have an adrenaline heart attack, either. 😉

 7. vs. Cincinnati (2002 CUSA Tournament).
 Cincinnati was Louisville’s biggest non-UK rival.
 The tournament was held in Cincinnati.
 The game was close the entire way.
 Near the end, Cincy took the lead by 2 on a very questionable call; there was TV timeout, afterwards.
 This led to one of the loudest moments I have ever heard: UofL fans, egged on by us (Pep Band), Cheerleaders, and the Student Section, got insanely loud… only to be absolutely drowned out by Cincy’s fans, band, and Cheerleaders.
 My ears actually were ringing by the time play resumed.
-We lost 64-62 (I think) but that was an absoluely fun ending to a game, event with the loss.
+We lost 64-62 (I think) but that was an absolutely fun ending to a game, evet with the loss.

 6. vs. Memphis (2004 Conference USA Tournament Finals)